Image-to-Video Transfer Learning based on Image-Language Foundation Models: A Comprehensive Survey: Overview of Image-to-Video Transfer Learning

 \subsubsection{Prompt Tuning}

 Prompt tuning has recently emerged as a highly parameter-efficient alternative for adapting ILFMs to video-related tasks~\cite{vqa:zero,vqa:qvid}.
 By freezing the backbone and introducing a small set of learnable prompts, the model is guided to capture temporal cues without modifying its core parameters.
 A common design is to share a single set of prompts across all frames to enforce temporal consistency, or to propagate prompts sequentially across frames so that information accumulates and evolves with motion.
-These temporal variants enable the frozen ILFM to move beyond static frame modeling and capture motion cues and cross-frame dependencies.
+These temporal variants enable the frozen ILFMs to move beyond static frame modeling and capture motion cues and cross-frame dependencies.
 This strategy achieves efficient spatio-temporal adaptation with low computational cost, though its reliance on frozen backbones may restrict fine-grained temporal reasoning compared to full or partial fine-tuning.

-{\textbf{Discussion:} The aforementioned image-to-video transfer learning methods primarily adapt existing image–text foundation models to address video–text understanding tasks through two main directions: enhancing the encoders of established video understanding frameworks or incorporating additional learnable temporal modules into image–language foundation models.
+{\textbf{Discussion:} The aforementioned image-to-video transfer learning methods primarily adapt existing image–text foundation models to address video–text understanding tasks through two main directions: enhancing the encoders of established video understanding models or incorporating additional learnable temporal modules into ILFMs.
 Notably, these approaches are not mutually exclusive.
 Existing studies have shown that their integration can yield complementary benefits and further improve transfer performance.
 For example, fine-tuning with auxiliary models can be seamlessly combined with parameter-efficient strategies such as LoRA, facilitating the development of more advanced and robust video understanding models. }